ztoben/assets-webpack-plugin/readme.md

 Optional. `false` by default.

-If the 'entrypoints' option is given, the output will be limited to the endpoints and the chunks associated with them.
+If the 'entrypoints' option is given, the output will be limited to the entrypoints and the chunks associated with them.

 ```js
 new AssetsPlugin({entrypoints: true})